Why Am I Not Receiving DMARC Aggregate or Forensic Reports?

 firstname.lastname@example.org.
 However, the owner of

 email@example.com must grant you the permission before you can do so.
 Otherwise, these reports won't be sent to that particular email address.
-This is called external destination verification (EDV).
+This is called external domain verification (EDV).

 the owner of